 - Calleja de las Flores: Cordoba is famous for its charming streets and alleys, they even have festivals dedicated to them! (see below for information about festivals and events) This is one of the most famous small streets, and a good photo op.

 - Casa de las Cabezas: a small museum that showcases a medieval home.
 One of my favorite places in Córdoba!
 Very interesting to imagine how people lived during those times.

 - Casa de Sefarad: another small museum about Jewish history in the area.
 They also host musical performances and other events so be sure to check out what is on.

-Generally in Andalucia to find the best food, just walk down a charming street or a popular square and look for the places that are filled with locals.
-Just order what they are having and you will be happy as a clam.
+Generally in Andalucia to find the best food you just need to walk down a charming street or a popular square and look for the places that are filled with locals.
+Order what they are having and you will be happy as a clam.
 Or eating clams with garlic. haha.
 In any case, here are a few of my recommended spots to eat and drink in Córdoba.

 Smoothies, salads, sandwiches and other healthy treats can be had at La Bicicleta.
 It’s vegetarian friendly too.

 Califa is the place to go for craft beer in Córdoba.
 Excellent brews and friendly staff.
 If you like beer, go here!